brianglass/anastasis/files/vespers_for_sundays_and_feasts.md

 NOTE ON THE DISMISSAL

-According to the strict Typikon only Saints who are Â‘feastedÂ’, that is those who have at least one doxastikon at Vespers, should be mentioned in the Dismissal.
+According to the strict Typikon only Saints who are ‘feasted’, that is those who have at least one doxastikon at Vespers, should be mentioned in the Dismissal.
 It is

 **not** the moment to read out all the small print from the Synaxarion.
 There is much variety in the details of the Dismissal in the various books and traditions. ****